rage/programming-23/data/part-13/4-more-pygame-techniques.md

 After this section

-- You will know how the title of the Pygame window
+- You will know how the title of the pygame window
-- You will be able to draw shapes with Pygame
+- You will be able to draw shapes with pygame
 - You will know how to display text in your window

 </text-box>